ouzozcn/jds-colorcontrasttool/README.md

 ## Contact

-If you have any questions, suggestions, or issues related to the Color Palette Tool (COPT), please contact our development team at [dev-team@saascompany.com](mailto:dev-team@saascompany.com).
+If you have any questions, suggestions, or issues related to the Color Contrast Tool, please contact our development team at [dev-team@saascompany.com](mailto:dev-team@saascompany.com).

 ---